isaacnmm/pestpolicy-hugo2XX/content/posts/where-is-the-best-place-to-put-a-flea-trap/index.md

-﻿
-- -
+﻿---
-- title: Where to Place a Flea Trap for Maximum Results
+title: Where to Place a Flea Trap for Maximum Results
 description: You've made a smart choice by getting a flea trap.
-It's a powerful, chemical
-- free tool in your fight against these pests.
+It's a powerful, chemical-free tool in your fight against these pests.
-slug: /where
+slug: /where-to-place-flea-trap/
-- to
-- place
-- flea
-- trap/
-date: 2025
-- 08
-- 06 00:00:00+00:00
+date: 2025-08-06 00:00:00+00:00
-lastmod: 2025
-- 08
-- 06 00:00:00+03:00
+lastmod: 2025-08-06 00:00:00+03:00
 author: Isaac
 categories:
 - Fleas
 - Guides
 tags:
-- flea
-- trap
-- pet
+- flea-trap
-- safety
+- pet-safety
 - fleas
 layout: post
-- -
+---

-- You've made a smart choice by getting a flea trap.
-It's a powerful, chemical
-- free tool in your fight against these pests.
+You've made a smart choice by getting a flea trap.
+It's a powerful, chemical-free tool in your fight against these pests.
 But there's a secret to making it work: **placement is everything. **

 A great trap in the wrong location will catch nothing, leaving you frustrated and questioning if it even works.
 A trap placed strategically, however, can capture dozens of fleas in a single night.